ubernostrum/django-registration/docs/quickstart.rst

 regarding these templates.

-Configuring the simple one-step workflow
+Configuring the one-step workflow
 --------------------------------------------

-Also included is a simpler, :ref:`one-step registration workflow
+Also included is a :ref:`one-step registration workflow
-<simple-workflow>`, where a user signs up and their account is
+<one-step-workflow>`, where a user signs up and their account is
 immediately active and logged in.

-The simple workflow does not require any models other than those provided by Django's own authentication system, so only ``django.contrib.auth`` needs to be in your ``INSTALLED_APPS`` setting.
+The one-step workflow does not require any models other than those provided by Django's own authentication system, so only ``django.contrib.auth`` needs to be in your ``INSTALLED_APPS`` setting.

-You will need to configure URLs to use the simple workflow; the easiest way is to simply ``include()`` the URLconf ``registration.backends.simple.urls`` in your root URLconf.
+You will need to configure URLs to use the one-step workflow; the easiest way is to ``include()`` the URLconf ``registration.backends.simple.urls`` in your root URLconf.
 For example, to place the URLs under the prefix ``/accounts/`` in your URL
 structure: